“Don’t Round Your Spine!” they say…

 All under the brilliant reinforcement of the breath.

-Yoga for Our Vital Bones and Yoga for the Care of Your Spine are places to experience this connection with your body, mind, and spirit.
+Yoga for Our Vital Bones is a place to experience this connection with your body, mind, and spirit.
 We come to know ourselves better on many different levels to enhance our mobility, balance, and experiences in life while reducing pain and the conditions that contribute to our fracture risk.

 We are moving slowly, learning to use our breath to support our movements.
 We are not externally weighted or moving abruptly so yoga can be a place to learn to better understand ourselves, our bodies, and our moving in this world.
 This is how we adapt to our capabilities and capacities and keep communication systems online throughout our whole body as we age.